MetaMask/metamask-docs/snaps/reference/permissions.md

 }
 ```

-The user can revoke this permission by going to the snap's settings under **Snap permissions**.
+The user can revoke this permission by going to the Snap's settings under **Snap permissions**.